jeryagor/energia-makefile-windows/README.md

 ========================

 An Energia makefile to be used under Windows with MinGW / MSYS.

+This makefile is intended to work on MSP430 launchpads using the Energia libraries.

-This makefile is based on the previous work of elpaso (see the [energia-makefile repository](https://github.com/elpaso/energia-makefile)).
+It is based on the previous work of elpaso (see the [energia-makefile repository](https://github.com/elpaso/energia-makefile)).

 Prerequisites
 --------------------